joey-qytyku/OS-90-fixed/docs/C.md

 `main` is a function which takes two arguments related to the command line arguments and returns an `int` which indicates the program status.
 The function signature (name, args, return type) is followed by a code block, which specifies commands to be executed.

-Note that an executable program must have `main`.
-It will automatically return zero FYI.
+> Note that an executable program must have `main`.
+It must have either zero parameters or the two specified.

 Let's look at some more functions:
 ```c